Song and Mix files

 - mySong.sng: contains everything except the mix information

-- mySong.mix: contains only the mix information
+- mySong.mix: contains only the mix information, i.e. the configuration of the instruments used.

 So when you open mySong.sng, JJazzLab also tries to open mySong.mix in the same directory.
 If mySong.mix does not exist then JJazzLab creates the mix using the default mix of the rhythm(s) used in mySong.sng (see below).